airpair/moving-from-sql-to-rethinkdb/post.md

 RethinkDB supports primary and secondary indexes.
 Primary indexes enforce uniqueness but secondary indexes do not.
 [Secondary indices](http://rethinkdb.com/api/python/index_create/) can be a single, compound, multi or geospatial index.

-Like indexes in SQL databases adding them improve the speed of many read queries at the slight cost of increased storage space and decreased write performance.
+Like indexes in SQL databases adding them improves the speed of many read queries at the slight cost of increased storage space and decreased write performance.

 In MySQL and PostgreSQL there are slightly different options for indexes.
 In both of these, you are able to create single, compound, and geospatial indexes (with an extension in MySQL).
 You can also choose which underlying indexing algorithm to use.